riedmaph/einkaufsliste/Datacollection/01_rawdatadumps/database/README.md

 ```
 =# \password postgres
 ```
-Enter new password as specified in config.json/dbpass
+Enter new password for postgres admin account

 finally press ctrl+D twice to exit psql and logout